 CARJ have been a great help in setting us up and over Christmas it was lovely to see that at every venue a different member of their team came to support us.
 A few of them came to two or three "because we just love hearing and seeing them!"

-In October 2014, CARJ sorted out and paid for all our t-shirts and they came up with the idea of a competition to find a logo and a name.
+In October 2014, CARJ fully funded all our t-shirts and they came up with the idea of a competition to find a logo and a name.
 Consequently Isaiah, then in Year 3, suggested "Circle of Voices" as our name and Ava, then in Year 2, drew our logo.
 CARJ have, since then, had a 'pop up banner' made to display at any performances that we do.

 Over the 16-17 Christmas period, the choir sang at no less than six different venues in just two and a half weeks!
 Each session was 40 minutes with the choir singing eight to ten different songs.
 On one day they sang in two different places in one morning!
 These included: the Anglican Cathedral for their Action for Children concert; Liverpool One; the Royal Liverpool Hospital; Asda, Wavertree; Our Lady and St Nicholas Church for the Brain Charity Trust and the Museum of Liverpool Life.
 At the Royal Liverpool Hospital, we raised £86.00 for their 'R Charity' in our allocated time slot.
 Understandably they have asked if will we return.
 Liverpool One and Asda have also asked if we will return as they had so many positive comments from members of the public!